noNScop/Super-Resolution/README.md

 2. **FSRCNN** - Fast Super-Resolution Convolutional Neural Network - An enhanced version of SRCNN described in the [original paper](https://arxiv.org/pdf/1608.00367).
 FSRCNN achieves better performance than bicubic interpolation while being faster and more efficient.

-3. **EDSR** - Enhanced Deep Super-Resolution Network - Described in this [paper](https://arxiv.org/pdf/1707.02921), EDSR is a powerful architecture that surpasses many earlier methods in both accuracy and visual quality.
+3. **EDSR** - Enhanced Deep Super-Resolution Network - Described in this [paper](https://arxiv.org/pdf/1707.02921), EDSR is a powerful CCN architecture with residual blocks that surpasses many earlier methods in both accuracy and visual quality.
 Due to hardware limitations, I trained a lighter version of the full EDSR (which has over **43M parameters**).
 This smaller model has around **1.5M parameters** and corresponds to the baseline variant discussed in the original paper.
 It is comparable in size to SRResNet, which EDSR is built upon.
 In fact, my implementation can be viewed as *SRResNet without batch normalization*.

+4. **RCAN** - TODO

+5. **SRGAN** - Super-Resolution Generative Adversarial Network - In this implementation, instead of using the original **SRResNet** as the generator, I’ve replaced it with a **light version of EDSR**.
+The **EDSR_Light** model was already trained, allowing me to save significant training time.
+Additionally, since **EDSR_Light** is essentially **SRResNet without batch normalization layers**, I believe this substitution is valid and will likely yield similar or even better results.
+Moreover, the absence of batch normalization in **EDSR_Light** makes the model lighter and faster compared to **SRResNet**, resulting in more efficient training and inference without compromising on performance.

 ## CLI Interface